rustls/rustls-ffi/README.md

 can't return RUSTLS_RESULT_PANIC.
 In those cases, if there's a panic, we'll return a default value suitable to the return type: NULL for pointer types, false for bool types, and 0 for integer types.

+# Experimentals

+Several features of the C bindings are marked as `EXPERIMENTAL` as they are need further evaluation and will most likely change significantly in the future.

+## Server Side Experimentals

+The `rustls_server_config_builder_set_hello_callback` and its provided information in `rustls_client_hello` will change.
+The current design is a snapshot of the implementation efforts in [mod_tls](https://github.com/icing/mod_tls) to provide `rustls` base TLS as module for the Apache webserver.

+For a webserver hosting multiple domains on the same endpoint, it is highly desirable to have individual TLS settings, depending on the domain the client wants to talk to.
+Most domains have their own TLS certificates, some have configured restrictions on other features as well, such as TLS protocol versions, ciphers or client authentication.

+The approach to this taken with the current `rustls_client_hello` is as follows:

+#### One domain, one cert

+If you have a single site and one certificate, you can preconfigure the `rustls_server_config` accordingly and do not need to register any callback.

+#### Multiple domains/certs/settings

+If you need to support multiple `rustls_server_config`s on the same connection endpoint, you can start the connection with a default `rustls_server_config` and register a client hello callback.
+The callback inspects the SNI/ALPN/cipher values announced by the client and selects the appropriate configuration to use.

+When your callback returns, the handshake of `rustls` will fail, as no certifcate was configured.
+This will be noticeable as an error returned from `rustls_server_session_write_tls()`.
+You can then free this session and create the one with the correct setting for the domain chosen.

+For this to work, your connection needs ot buffer the initial data from the client, so these bytes can be replayed to the second session you use.
+Do not write any data back to the client while your are in the initial session.
+The client hellos are usually only a few hundred bytes.